wikinodes-net/wikinodes/README.md

 HoloWiki is a project designed to bring the fork/diff/merge topology popularized by git/hub into the space of private collaboration.
 A user may, for example, add their life's work to their HoloWiki running on their local Holochain, and privately share any nodes or collections with users or groups they select.
 Users can then fork each other's nodes, and merge in changes from other users' forks.

+## Use Cases

+- Collaborating around solving problems
+- Forking wikipedia (e.g. adding pages that have been deleted by gatekeepers)
+- Forking scientific papers
+- Differentiating, rating, and merging solutions to global challenges
+- Collaborative content creation (e.g. pages, courses and learning materials)
+- Forking the best collections assembled by others
+- Sorting and graphing content relationships based on trust or semantic tagging
+- Better system for collecting bookmarks, research, etc

 ## Features

 ### Creating Pages